raftastrock/configs/src/pages/docs/Liferay/front-end.md

 export default MyComponent;
 ```

-* To use metal dependencies run
+* To use metal dependencies run this in the root of your theme

 ```shell
 npm i -save metal metal-dom metal-state